seng438-winter-2022/seng438-a1-JayGurjar/seng438Report.md

 **Introduction**

+Before this lab we had very little knowledge about testing itself, having only one scenario in a previous course where testing of a java program was carried out. with respect to exploratory testing we knew that it required random investigation of the product to find bugs, adding to this we also knew that our imagination of scenarios was key in this type of testing.
+Regarding manual scripted testing the name of the testing was self explanatory.
+The script had to be followed scrictly to discover bugs, and the tests had to determined before the actual testing phase began.
-In this lab, we learnt diffrent testing techniques.
+In this lab, we learnt more about the testing techniques.
 Exploratory testing is an approach to software testing that is often described as simultaneous learning, test design, and execution.
 It focuses on the discovery and relies on the guidance of the individual tester to uncover defects that are not easily covered in the scope of other tests.
 On the other hand, manual scripting testing mainly depends on developing a test script and then testing it which is pretty similar to unit testing.
 We revisited all the bugs in regression testing.
 We reported resolved and in-progress bugs with this.

 **High-level description of the exploratory testing plan**

+Exploratory testing required investigation and innovation of testcases during execution.
 The initial step was to explore balance inquiry and withdrawal functionalities.
 Check money markets and other available accounts.
 Reading the functionality, we thought withdrawal will give errors for the money market as we will extensively test the money market to be buggy with the balance inquiry.
 Proposed path: log in with card no: 2 and pin: 1234.
 Then go to balance inquiry and extensively test it.
 Then test buttons available on the screen to see if they work according to their functionality.
 Then move forward with testing withdrawal.
-We will also later the functionalities with card no 1.
+We also repeat the same functionality with card no 1 to ensure complete tracking of bugs.

-For testing, we decided that one pair of groups should do exploratory testing.

 **Comparison of exploratory and manual functional testing**